code0wl/crud-react/README.md

 - Rich user data
 - Custom design
 - Indicators of application state (how many users currently tracked
 - Autosuggestion map correlation
 - Did not get to user test the UI; So, made a video of how it works

 #### On the roadmap
 - Unit tests
 - Continuous Integration
 - Custom input UI for non webkit browsers
 - Code documentation

-#### Total time spent on exam is 14 hours.
-- concept and design 4 hours
-- Architecture planning and project buildstreet with webpack/react and linting 2 hours
-- construction 8 hours
-- 5 minutes on tutorial video